zchee/golang-wiki/Projects.md

   * [uggo](https://github.com/laher/uggo) - Yet another option parser offering gnu-like option parsing.
 This one wraps (embeds) flagset.
 It also offers rudimentary pipe-detection (commands like ls behave differently when being piped to).
   * [writ](https://github.com/ziuchkovski/writ) - A flexible option parser with thorough test coverage.
 It's meant to "just work" and stay out of the way.
   * [cli](https://github.com/mitchellh/cli) - A Go library for implementing command-line interfaces.
+  * [cmdline](https://github.com/galdor/cmdline) - A simple parser with support for short and long options, default values, arguments and subcommands.

 ## Command-line Tools